billpg/HashBack/README.md

 400 Bad Request
 {
     "Message": "Unknown version.
-Use CRTE-PUBLIC-DRAFT-1 or CRTE-PUBLIC-DRAFT-3 instead.", "Error": ["Version"],
+Use CRTE-PUBLIC-DRAFT-3 instead.",
-    "AcceptVersion": [ "CRTE-PUBLIC-DRAFT-1", "CRTE-PUBLIC-DRAFT-3"]
+    "Errors": { "CrossRequestTokenExchange": [ "CRTE-PUBLIC-DRAFT-3" ] }
 }
 ```

-#### `"Error": ["Time"]`
+#### `"{Errors": {"Now": ...}}`
 This error indicates that the Issuer is rejecting the `Now` timestamp as too far from its current time.
 The presence of the timestamp in the request is to prevent use of known keys and hashes by expiring them.

-The service may include a JSON property `Now` in the error with the current UTC time on that server, such that if the request is reattempted immediately with this alternate timestamp, the Issuer service would accept it.
+If response offers an acceptable value, it likely reflects the server's own clock.
+If the request is reattempted immediately with this alternate timestamp, the Issuer service would accept it.

 For example:
 ```
 POST https://bob.example/api/BearerRequest
-{ ..., "Now": "1042-06-08T09:10:11Z", ... }
+{ ..., "Now": 1000000000, ... }

 400 Bad Request
 {
-    "Message": "Your clock, or mine, is wrongly set.", "Error": ["Time"],
+    "Message": "Your clock, or mine, is wrongly set.", "Errors": { "Now": 2000000000 }
-    "Now": "1066-01-05T12:13:14Z"
 }
 ```

-#### `"Error": ["IssuerUrl"]`
+#### `{"Errors": {"IssuerUrl": ...}}`
-This error indicates the request was rejected becaue the supplied `RequestUrl` property was unacceptable.
+This error indicates the request was rejected because the supplied `RequestUrl` property was unacceptable.
+The caller must supply the same URL that the POST request was made to and the receiving service must reject it if that URL is different from the one used.

 This check is to prevent requests made for a different issuer being reused.
-The response JSON must include a property also named `IssuerUrl` with a value that the Issuer service would find acceptable.
+If the response JSON includes a not-null property value, it will be the value that the service would have accepted.
 The Caller may repeat the initial request with this alternate `IssuerUrl` value.

 For example:
 ```